valyala/httpteleport/cmd/httptp/README.md

 ## TLS offloading

-The following command starts `httptp` accepting https requests at port 443 and forwarding them unencrypted to the given `-out` worker worker nodes:
+The following command starts `httptp` accepting https requests at port 443 and forwarding them unencrypted to the given `-out` worker nodes:

 ```
 httptp -inType=https -inTLSCert=/path/to/tls.cert -inTLSKey=/path/to/tls.key \